cathywiden/react-todolist/to-do.md

 [x] add timestamp to LS if I want to store the unique identifier [x] add prio flag, store in LS
 [ ] sort based on prio flag && timestamp
+[ ] fix so that on editing entry no empty field is accepted [ ] prio flag overrides timestamp. prio items always on top

 general
 [x] basic styling